Cais/opus-primus/readme.txt

 defined for uses as the case may be, for example, page templates or Child-Themes
 * The Search Results Menu, located at the bottom of the content area when there are no search results returned, especially in the case of a "404" error be sent.

-Q: Why are there blank areas in my menu?
-Although not always the case, it has been shown that if you have a page without a title and you are using a menu created by the default settings (read: not a custom menu) you may experience a "blank" area in your menu (usually at the beginning).
-This has been noted on the WordPress core trac ticket "Empty Page Title Not Handled in Menu System" https://core.trac.wordpress.org/ticket/23254

 Q: Is Opus Primus designed to be responsive to multiple screen sizes?
 In a word, no. Although the theme does include some minimal CSS specifically